riot-ci/RIOT/CODE_OF_CONDUCT.md

 This code of conduct applies to all spaces managed by the RIOT community.
 This includes IRC, the mailing lists, our GitHub projects, face to face events, and any other forums created by the community for communication within the community.
-In additions, violations of this code outside these spaces may also affect a person's ability to participate within them.
+In addition, violations of this code outside these spaces may also affect a person's ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you report